14 April 2021

 “When working with young people there is always hope for a better outcome”

-Growing up in difficult environments without a role model or under complex family situations can lead young people to make bad decisions and sometimes end up arrested.
+Growing up in difficult environments without a role model or under complex family situations can lead young people to make decisions that sometimes result in arrest.
 It is there, in a police station, that you would never expect to find a community volunteer.
 However, when a young person is arrested and interviewed by police, they can count on the support of an Independent Person to help them through their brush with the law.

 After a career in law, with a broad understanding of the justice and court systems, Kerry Mentha was looking for a volunteer role that gave her direct involvement with the community.